Skip to main content

 docker compose up -d

-Optional: Adding RustFS for File Storage
+Optional: Add RustFS for File Storage

 For a broader overview of file storage options and required environment variables, see our File Uploads Configuration guide.